-- 3.1 The proposal includes the following: - Demolition of existing detached house - Erection of a three storey building which includes accommodation in roofspace - Provision of 6 x 2 bedroom (3 person) flats and 3 x 3 bedroom houses. - Provision of 9 off-street spaces including one disabled bay. - Provision of associated refuse/cycle stores.
+- 3.1 The proposal includes the following: - Demolition of existing detached house - Erection of a three storey building with accommodation in roof-space - Provision of 1 x 1 bedroom flat, 4 x 2 bedroom (3 person) flats, 2 x 2 bedrooms (4 person) flats and 2 x 3 bedroom flats. - Provision of 9 off-street spaces including one disabled bay. - Provision associated refuse/cycle stores. - 3.2 Amended plans were received showing an amended parking layout.
+No reconsultation was needed because the amendments did not lead to a material change in circumstances.